workamiracle/ChatGPT-NodeJS-Excel-23-02-05/README.md

 cd server
 npm install
 ```
-4. Replace [your_openai_key] in 'server/.env' file with your OpenAI API key.
+4. Replace [OPENAI_API_KEY] in 'server/.env' file with your OpenAI API key.

 ## Usage
 1. Start the server and client